 SP or IdP initiated: Tableau Cloud supports SAML authentication that begins at the identity provider (IdP) or service provider (SP).

 Single Log Out (SLO): Tableau Cloud supports both service provider (SP)-initiated SLO and identity provider (IdP)-initiated SLO.

 Note: To obtain the SLO URL for your site, download and refer to the metadata XML file your Tableau Cloud site generates.
 You can find this file by going to Settings > Authentication.
-Under the SAML authentication type, click Edit Connection, and then click the Export metadata button under step 1.
+Under the SAML authentication type, click the Configuration (required) drop-down arrow, and then click the Export Metadata button under step 1, method 1.

 Cleartext assertions: Tableau Cloud does not support encrypted assertions.